Barrier island: Constituent parts

 The lagoon and tidal flat area is located behind the dune and backshore area.
 Here the water is still, which allows fine silts, sands, and mud to settle out.
 Lagoons can become host to an anaerobic environment.
 This will allow high amounts of organic-rich mud to form.
 Vegetation is also common.

 Location

 Barrier Islands can be observed on every continent on Earth, except Antarctica.
+They occur primarily in areas that are tectonically stable, such as "trailing edge coasts" facing (moving away from) ocean ridges formed by divergent boundaries of tectonic plates, and around smaller marine basins such as the Mediterranean Sea and the Gulf of Mexico.
+Areas with relatively small tides and ample sand supply favor barrier island formation.

 Australia

 Moreton Bay, on the east coast of Australia and directly east of Brisbane, is sheltered from the Pacific Ocean by a chain of very large barrier islands.
 Running north to south they are Bribie Island, Moreton Island, North Stradbroke Island and South Stradbroke Island (the last two used to be a single island until a storm created a channel between them in 1896).
 North Stradbroke Island is the second largest sand island in the world and Moreton Island is the third largest.

 Fraser Island, another barrier island lying 200 km north of Moreton Bay on the same coastline, is the largest sand island in the world.